omailson/indexed-page-scrapper/resolvers/README.md

 Welcome to the resolvers folder.
 These are a set of operators that you may find useful to use on your scrapped pages.

-When you implement your own scrapper, what you return is a list of dictionaries that can be operated on thanks to the resolvers that are included on this library.
+When you implement your own scrapper, what is returned is a list of dictionaries that can be operated on thanks to the resolvers that are included on this library.

 Example resolvers are: filtering, value transformations, custom fields, sorting.